Enterprise Service Bus Product Selection Process – Steps To Follow

 It is strongly advised to execute the POC by yourself with the help of vendors.
 This will give your technical stakeholders/users a chance to try their hands on each of the product.
 It will also help you to understand how hard or easy it will be to implement the process in your environment using a product.
 Know your hurdles before you get face to face with them!

 After the completion of POC, every vendor was invited to deliver a demo of all the functional and nonfunctional features shared as ESB product selection criteria in earlier steps.
 This exercise helped all the functional and technical stakeholder to understand the capabilities of each product.

 Make sure to follow the process of vendor demos thoroughly.
 Best way to do it is to have a questionnaire in place which can help a great deal to understand the product better while demonstrations.

 Based on the Vendor demos, each stakeholder scored all the products for the functional and nonfunctional features.
 Utilizing the stakeholder’s scores, feedback of third-party industry analyst firm, support material availability and pricing models, best 2 ESB product vendors were recommended to the management to negotiate and finalize the ESB product.

 You must create a logical and reality-based score model to arrive at recommendations.
 This model should inherently have checks in place.

 Overall, this process gave us tremendous insights into ESB products.
-Implementing ESB comes with its own benefits like getting visibility across the system, cost saving, and better integration to name a few.
-At the same time, before embarking on this journey it is important to have a clear vision on how much ESB will help an organization.
+Implementing ESB has benefits like getting visibility across the system, cost saving, and better integration etc. At the same time, before embarking on this journey it is important to have a clear vision on how much ESB will help an organization.

 I am sure above process will help you in selecting the right tool.
 I will be more than happy to receive your comments and suggestions.
 Also, I would love to know your ESB implementation journey.